What Employers Are Looking for in Today’s Candidates

-- Communication skills: Having the ability to communicate effectively allows you to connect with others at work, and it also helps you create trust with customers and clients.
+Communication skills were the most cited soft skill, featured in over 5 million job postings, followed by customer service skills (3.6 million job postings).
+Having the ability to communicate effectively allows you to connect with others at work, and it also helps you create trust with customers and clients.
 This skill takes time to build because it includes both written and verbal communication.
 But the more experience you gain at different companies, the more practice you’ll get.

-- Time management: Managing time effectively means you know how to allocate the right amount of time to your job duties.
+Being detail-oriented and having the ability to plan received mention in 1.6 million and 1.4 million job postings, respectively.
+Time management in particular is a key trait for today’s workforce.
+Managing time effectively means you know how to allocate the right amount of time to your job duties.
 Assigning time to activities based on their importance is a useful way to boost your productivity while keeping your stress levels low.

 Find jobs with PeopleReady and build your soft skills